ugo-emekauwa/ucspe-power-control/README.md

   ucspe-vm-shutdown.ps1 -IP 192.168.1.7
   ```

-  The **ucspe-vm-shutdown.ps1** script will also accept positional arguments for the mandatory parameters.
+  The **ucspe-vm-shutdown.ps1** script will also accept just the positional values for the mandatory parameters.
 Here is an example:
   ```powershell
   ucspe-vm-shutdown.ps1 192.168.1.7
   ```